dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 \text{cos}^0_x \coprod_\alpha U_\alpha \mapsvia{\homotopic} X
 $$

 > Note: this may be the Cech nerve, not entirely sure.
+Pretty sure I got the notation wrong though.

 This gives us a localization functor
 $$